takoz53/IntralismBot/README.md

 @github/mishka for introducing me into Python and helping me at Data collection from Websites

 @github/incetarik for prettifying a lot of the Code.

+@github/Mightylordx22 for giving me a head-start into the Project.